Ariel Bounces Back From Quintuple Coronary Artery

 The following day, Ariel had a quintuple coronary artery bypass graft with transmyocardial laser revascularization.
 The surgery was completed on time without complications.

 “Following surgery, I began cardiac rehabilitation at Galter LifeCenter which ironically began on Valentine’s day,” said Ariel.
 “The therapy sessions included closely monitored cardio and stretching exercises, muscle strengthening and patient education.
 I exercised regularly about 45 minutes daily, ate healthy, maintained a good weight and had good compliance with intake of all my medications.
 Eventually, all my laboratory results normalized!”

 Ariel continues to advocate and inspire others to maintain healthy lifestyles to prevent cardiovascular and other debilitating illnesses.
 He works as a regional nurse consultant for Legacy Healthcare and continues to perform duties as a primary care physician for his annual medical missions in the Philippines through an outreach group he founded: the League of Volunteers for Relief Expeditions.

-“I am truly very thankful for the excellent holistic care I obtained from the interdisciplinary cardiac team at Swedish Covenant Hospital.
+“I am truly very thankful for the excellent holistic care I obtained from the interdisciplinary cardiac team at Swedish Hospital.
 They are at the forefront of health care and work wonders in cardiac surgery and rehabilitation.
 Since my surgery, I have completed 17 running events which include three full marathons.
 I never imagined this would be possible!”

 Maria L. Geraldine Omiotek, M.D.

-, is a board-certified family medicine and member of the medical staff at Swedish Covenant Hospital.
+, is a board-certified family medicine and member of the medical staff at Swedish Hospital.
 She has 12 years of experience.

-Muhammad S. Akbar, M.D., is a board-certified interventional cardiologist and a member of the medical staff at Swedish Covenant Hospital.
+Muhammad S. Akbar, M.D., is a board-certified interventional cardiologist and a member of the medical staff at Swedish Hospital.
 He has 11 years of experience.